br1code/habits-together/README.md

   - View button: Redirects to `/friends/{id}`
 - This data can be obtained by executing a GET request to `/api/users/friends`

-### View Friend `/friends/{id}`
+### View Friend `/friends/{id}` 🔨

-- Displays the following information about the friend:
+- Displays a section with information about the friend:
+  - Fields:
     - Profile picture
     - Username
     - Email
     - Level
     - Experience points (example: "0/100")
   - This data can be obtained by executing a GET request to `/api/users/friends/{id}`
+- Display a section with information about its habits:
+  - Displays a header with the number of logged habits vs total habits (example: "Logged habits: 1/4")
+  - Displays a list of your habits:
+    - Each item contains the following data or action items:
+      - Habit Name
+      - Habit Was Logged Icon (☑️)
+      - Habit Was Validated Icon (✅)
+      - View/Edit button 📂: Redirects to `/habits/{id}`
+    - This data can be obtained by executing a GET request to `/api/habits?userId={id}`